th-koeln-intia/ip-sprachassistent-team3/README.md

 # Short structure overview

- - The data folder includes all our docker-compose files, config files and more
+ - The data folder contains all our docker-compose files, config files and more
- - The deprecated folder includes our data files for rasa which we did not use anymore in the end.
-The reason why can be found [here](https://ip-team3.intia.de/issues.html#rasa-does-not-run-on-arm)
+ - The deprecated folder includes our data files for rasa which we ultimately did not use.
+The reason why can be found [here](https://ip-team3.intia.de/issues.html#rasa-does-not-run-on-arm).
- - The docs folder includes our files for the [documentation](https://ip-team3.intia.de/)
+ - The docs folder conatins all of our files for the [documentation](https://ip-team3.intia.de/).

 # Direct links to config files